NEW YORK

 (1797 - 1798), Essex

-Fort Crown Point (State Historical Site)
+Fort at Crown Point (State Historic Site)

-(1759 - 1783), Crown Point
+(1759 - 1783), Crown Point FORT WIKI

-Located here are the ruins of French Fort St. Frédéric (1731 - 1759), a 300-foot square 62-gun stone work, which was destroyed in July 1759 to avoid capture by the British.
-It included a four-story stone tower and stone barracks.
-It had been enlarged in 1736 and 1742.
-The British then built their new fort adjacent to the ruins, a five-bastioned pentagon covering six and one-half acres, with over 100 guns.
+The British then built their new fort adjacent to the French ruins, a five-bastioned pentagon covering six and one-half acres, with over 100 guns.
 It was the largest singular British work in colonial America.
 Some later historians have referred to the British fort as Fort Amherst (2), although there is no official record of that name.
 Grenadier's Fort was built to the east, Light Infantry of Regiments Redoubt was built to the southeast, and Gage's Redoubt was built to the southwest.
 A fire partially destroyed the fort in 1773, it was never completely rebuilt.
 Crown Point was occupied by Patriot forces from May 1775 to October 1776.
 Many of the guns were transported to Boston, MA in 1775.
-Reoccupied by British troops through the war.
-Crown Point tour | Another website at Univ. of PA.
+Reoccupied by British troops through the end of the war.

 Fort Ticonderoga

-(1755 - 1796), Ticonderoga
+(1755 - 1796), near Ticonderoga FORT WIKI

-French Fort Vaudreuil (1750) was originally located here.
-The French later built Fort Carillon.
+French Fort Vaudreuil (1750) was originally located here, a small stockade.
+The French later built Fort Carillon, a massive stone and timber fort.
 The British unsuccessfully attacked in July 1758, but finally took it from the French in July 1759.
 Patriot forces captured it in May 1775 and sent most of its guns to Boston, MA.
 The British recaptured it in July 1777 but abandoned it in 1780.
-The Americans did not make much use of the fort later, and it was demolished after it was finally abandoned.
+The Americans did not make much use of the fort later, although it was at the de facto northern border until the 1796 Jay Treaty.
+It was demolished after it was finally abandoned in 1796.
 Much of the fort was reconstructed privately in 1908.
 Admission fee.
-Fort Ti tour | Another website from HistoricLakes.com | Another website from Spirit of 76.com | Another website

 Fort Skenesborough